opf/openproject/docs/user-guide/backlogs-scrum/faq/README.md

 Please make sure that
 A) The respective version is assigned to a column in the backlog (see *Project settings ->Versions*).
 B) The work packages you want to display in the backlog are of a type that gets displayed in the backlog.
 If not: Either change the work package type or change the backlog setting (see *Administration ->Backlogs*).

+## When I try to move a work package to another column in the task board I receive an error message similar to "Backlog Plugin 500 Internal Server Error".
+What can I do?

+Please try these approaches:

+- check whether your role in the current project (e.g. "Member") has sufficient rights to move the the work package (e.g. from "new" to "in progress") in the [workflow settings](../../../system-admin-guide/manage-work-packages/work-package-workflows/)
+- remove unused story types in the administration
+- deactivate the Backlogs module in the project settings